vblanco20-1/vulkan-guide/docs/chapter-0/building_project.md

 Then grab CMake, as it's the build system we are going to use. <https://cmake.org/>.

 Once CMake is installed, use CMake-gui to open the project root CMakeLists.
 Press the Configure button.
-At this point, it should give you an error about missing SDL 2.
+At this point, it should give you an error about missing SDL2.

 SDL2 is a library dependency that we need to get separately from the rest.